Get started

 OAuth

-If you're designing an application that can authenticate with an arbitrary Linode user, use the OAuth 2.0 workflows we offer here.
+If you're designing an application that can authenticate with an arbitrary user, use the OAuth 2.0 workflows we offer here.

 👍